sarajuliefrajtova/english-for-designer/04-voice-tone-style/edited.md

 - **Honest but Polite**: Even though, I’m respectful to other others, I speak honestly, and I don’t lie.
 However, But I use polite, inoffensive language.
 I belive honesty is an absolutely fundamental part human’s of human communication.

 ### But sometimes my voice is also:
-- **People-pleasing:** In some cases, currently it's much less than before, I strive to over-explain concerete situation to not hurt other people or to defend myself, so other won't thinking about me in a plain I wouldn’t like to.
-But I'm glad I've been changing this habit within how I'm exploring my _being_.
+- **People-pleasing**: In some cases, currently it’s much less than before, I strive to over-explain concerete situation situations to not hurt other people or to defend myself, so other others won’t thinking think about me in a plain way?
+I wouldn’t like to.
+But I’m glad I’ve been changing this habit within how I’m exploring my being.

 ## Tone